VolkerH/Optimal-cuFFT-dimensions-in-Python/README.md

 for related approaches see:

 * `findOptimalDimension` in https://github.com/dmilkie/cudaDecon/blob/master/RL-Biggs-Andrews.cpp uses recursive modulo operations for testing
-* `scipy.fftpack` https://github.com/scipy/scipy/blob/master/scipy/fftpack/helper.py uses a rainbow table to be fast for small array sizes but has a fallback
+* `scipy.fftpack` https://github.com/scipy/scipy/blob/maintenance/1.3.x/scipy/fftpack/helper.py#L99 used to use a rainbow table to be fast for small array sizes but had a fallback.
+This has meanwhile changed (haven't looked in detail at their new code).